-Dashboards are great for tracking progress on various levels.
-For example, you can create a Dashboard that shows the progress of several projects, a Dashboard to track QA, or a Dashboard handle Help Desk activities.
-In the Usage Cases section we will reveal some more detailed scenarios.
+Dashboards are a great way to track progress on various levels.
+For example, with our Dashboard tool you can view the progress of several projects, such asQA or Help Desk activities.
+In the Usage Cases section, we reveal more detailed scenarios to help provide context.

 Create Dashboard and set layout

 Dashboard creation is similar to standard View creation.
 Click on +Create at the bottom left corner and select the Dashboard option from the menu: